NawafHA/Academic-Resume/content/home/experience.md

           structural engineering applications.
         * Produced a convoluDonal neural network algorithm as a means to detect crack pixels on a large dataset of cracked pavement which outperformed previous algorithms by over 60 percent.

-  - title: Undergraduate Research Assistant
-    company: University of Tokyo
-    company_url: ''
-    company_logo: today
-    location: Tokyo, Japan
-    date_start: '2021-05-06'
-    date_end: '2021-07-06'
-    description: |2-
-        Projects Include:

-        * Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high   demand.
-        * Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.

 design:
   columns: '2'